wombleton/gitlaw-nz/acts/H/Hutt Valley Drainage Act 1967.md

 *   (1) The books of accounts referred to in [section 72][83] shall at all reasonable times be open to inspection by any member of the Board or of any constituent authority or any person appointed by it, who may take copies of or extracts from the books.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding 5 pounds who, having the custody of the books of accounts, fails or refuses or neglects, on the reasonable demand of any member of the Board or of any constituent authority or any person appointed by it, to permit him to inspect or take copies of or extracts from the books.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $10 who, having the custody of the books of accounts, fails or refuses or neglects, on the reasonable demand of any member of the Board or of any constituent authority or any person appointed by it, to permit him to inspect or take copies of or extracts from the books.

+    Section 73(2): amended, on 1 July 2013, by [section 413][109] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 74 Accounts to be kept in accordance with requirements of Auditor-General